The Church in Exile

 - apostolic succession through valid bishops.

-This unity is more real than any external institutional continuity with the false conciliar hierarchy.
+This unity is more real than any external institutional continuity claimed by the false conciliar hierarchy.

 Like: